 Making remote desktop access secure isn’t hard or shouldn’t be.
 There are several steps that can be implemented to ensure that your business and the method of connection is kept secure from unwanted visitors.

 The first layer of security is to implement and utilise Virtual Private Networks (VPNs), these allow you to run some software and establish a network connection to your business thereby allowing you full access to your business network and work as normal.
-Once established you can then open a RDP connection to the internal name/IP address as normal.
+Once established you can then open an RDP connection to the internal name/IP address as normal.

-Blocking port tcp/3389 at the firewall, so that people cannot gain access or establish a connection, this should be one of the first things you do on a firewall, ensuring that you only allow the ports you absolutely need to work and block everything else.
+Blocking port tcp/3389 at the firewall, so that people cannot gain access or establish a connection, should be one of the first things you do on a firewall, ensuring that you only allow the ports you absolutely need to work and block everything else.

 Ensuring that you implement Network Layer Authentication (NLA) on your RDP connection, will also help increase the layer of security on the connection.
-By implementing NLA, you are performing an authentication request before you attempt to establish a connection, thereby limiting the amount of information which is and can be exposed.
+By implementing NLA, you are performing an authentication request before you attempt to establish a connection, thereby limiting the amount of information that is and can be exposed.